Wednesday, August 02, 2017

 Premise/plot: Can any Charles Dickens' novel easily--painlessly--be condensed into a couple of sentences that summarizes the plot and introduces the characters in an enticing, compelling way?
 I say NO. But I'll try.
 (Because I'm stubborn like that!)

 Pip is a young man being raised by his older sister and his brother-in-law--the Gargerys.
 Mrs. Joe isn't all that nice to him, but, Joe--a blacksmith--is a godsend.
 The novel opens with some excitement.
 Pip has been approached--in a cemetery--by a shady character, a grown man, a man readers learn to be an escaped convict.
 He wants a file--to rid him of his chains--and some food.
 He's depending on Pip for both.
 Does Pip have a choice in helping him?
 Not really.
 (Though Pip is used to threats since he lives with his sister.)
 Some time later, Pip is given another opportunity.
 This time an eccentric old lady, Miss Havisham, wants Pip to be a companion for her and her adopted daughter, Estella.
 Does Pip have a choice?
 Again I'll say not really.
 The meeting is memorable and life-changing.
 Both his meeting of Miss Havisham and of Estella will change him for better or worse.
 It is this meeting that brings about his angst--his discontent.
 After meeting these two, he's no longer content in his home being raised by Joe and Mrs. Joe.
 He's no longer content being barely literate.
 He's no longer content with the idea of apprenticing to Joe and following in his footsteps.
 He wants what seems to be impossible: to be a gentleman--to walk, talk, act, live as a gentleman.
 But never say never, right?
 One day--in the middle of his apprenticeship to Joe--his life takes another turn.
 A lawyer approaches him with glad tidings: he's now a man with expectations.
 The catch: his benefactor wants to remain anonymous.
 His life from that moment on will change dramatically.
 He's being given the opportunity to become a new man.
 But does new always mean better?
 And what about those he leaves behind?
 Joe and Biddy, in particular.
 (Biddy is a young woman who has come to live with the family after Mrs. Joe is seriously injured.
 Biddy is of their class but has some education.)
 He's thrust into a whole new world, and, his manners and morals can sometimes lag behind.
-Joe goes to live with the Pockets; he becomes best-best friends with Herbert Pocket.
+Pip goes to live with the Pockets; he becomes best-best friends with Herbert Pocket.
 Herbert christens him "Handel."
 The two go through much together; their friendship is deep and sincere.
 Life seems to be going swell, going according to Pip's grand plan, when Pip learns an unsettling truth.
 He learns the identity of his benefactor.
 Pip is shaken, confused, and ANGSTy once again.
 What is he to do now?!
 The foundation of his hopes and dreams has collapses.
 His big plan of marrying Estella seems to be truly impossible now.
 But not just that plan but all his plans seem to be off-track now.
 Who can he depend on in this crisis?
 From this point on, in my opinion, the novel shifts from being a coming-of-age story to a dramatic MYSTERY.
 So much ACTION and DRAMA are packed into the last hundred or so pages.

 My thoughts: I recommend reading Great Expectations at a steady pace.
 It is not one to rush through in one or two days.
 If you do, chances are you won't remember what you read, and the novel won't stir up your emotions.
 It is not one to read slowly hit-or-miss style.
 If you don't read in it every day or every other day, you might not remember much either.
 The greatest danger may be that you won't connect with the characters or care about them.
 And unless you become attached to a character or two, the book won't stay with you.
 This was my third time to read the novel.
 In high school, I waited until the day before it was due to open it.
 It was a NIGHTMARE reading experience.
 I hated every minute of it.
 In college, I don't think I made the same mistake twice.
 I don't think I procrastinated.
 I think my sin in that instance was holding a grudge and reading it with a closed mind and heart.
 Since graduating college, I've read Dickens voluntarily.
 And this year I decided to read Great Expectations--as if for the first time.
 The goal: to read it with fresh eyes, open heart, open mind, looking for what made Great Expectations GREAT.